Risk Management

 Prop firm accounts

-Prop firms like FTMO, MyForexFunds, and others have strict risk rules — typically a 5% daily loss limit and a 10% maximum drawdown.
-Breaching either means losing the funded account.
+Prop firms like FTMO, MyForexFunds, and others often publish strict risk rules — commonly a daily loss limit and maximum drawdown limit.
+Breaching those rules can lead to losing the funded account.

 Charton does not enforce any rules on your behalf by default.
 It is your responsibility to align the agent's risk settings with the requirements of your broker or prop firm.